WSG23/yosai_intel_dashboard_fresh/docs/column_verification.md

 - `dash-bootstrap-components`
 - `pandas`

-These packages are listed in `requirements-ui.txt` and `requirements.txt`.
+These packages are included in the core `requirements.txt` file.
-Ensure they are installed before enabling the component.
+Ensure it is installed before enabling the component.